+Biden calls for national unity as he hails debt limit agreement from Oval Office

-Biden addresses the nation and touts debt limit agreement in primetime speech
+Biden calls for national unity as he hails debt limit agreement in Oval Office address

-President’s first formal Oval Office address comes as he signed bipartisan legislation to avert a default on America’s sovereign debt
+President’s first formal Oval Office address comes as he prepares to sign bipartisan legislation to avert a default on America’s sovereign debt

 President Joe Biden on Friday urged Americans not to give up on working across the political aisle to solve national problems as he hailed the bipartisan legislation passed by Congress to stave off a catastrophic default on the nation’s sovereign debt as a good compromise that will protect the economic progress of the past two years.